Withdrawals (WD), Discontinue not fail (DC) and suspension

 Discontinuation of studies means leaving your degree completely.

-Discontinuation of study is covered by the Coursework Rule.
+Discontinuation of study is covered by the Coursework Policy.

 If you are on Stage 3 of the academic progression process and have been asked to show good cause, if you voluntarily decide to discontinue your degree before the due date of your show good cause response then no possible exclusion will be recorded on your academic record.